oss-generic/process/docs/CommunityStructure.md

 ### [Level 6] `Project Adviser`

+* Criteria: Can advice devs based on,
-* Criteria: Was an active developer for several years.
-No longer contributing code.
+   * extensive past experience with the project (e.g. someone who was an active developer for several years in the past)
+   * deep expertise in some area relevant to the project (e.g. a domain expert)

 * Responsibilities:
     * Contributes to the project as a reviewer and an area expert